-Table 1: Approval Conditions addressed by the Marine Turtle Monitoring Program as outlined in the Environmental Protection Authority Ministerial Statement 1175 (Conditions 10-1, 10-4, 10-6) and the Environment Protection and Biodiversity Conservation Act 1999 EPBC 2018/8236 (Condition 19).
+Table 1: Approval Conditions addressed by the Marine Turtle Monitoring Program as outlined in the Environmental Protection Authority Ministerial Statement 1175 (Conditions 10-1, 10-4, 10-6) and the Environment Protection and Biodiversity Conservation Act 1999 EPBC 2018/8236 (Condition 19, 35, 36).

-Condition No. Condition Section/Survey Condition No. The proponent shall implement the proposal to meet the following environmental outcome: (2) no adverse impact to marine turtle behaviour on offshore islands as a result of project attributable light Prior to the commencement of operations the proponent shall submit to the CEO a Marine Turtle Monitoring Program.
-This plan shall: (1) when implemented, substantiate that the outcome required by condition 10-1(2) is being met; (2) when implemented, determine whether artificial light emissions are influencing nesting and mis-orientation or disorientation of turtles on the offshore islands (including but not limited to Long and Sholl islands), and any areas Reports/Plans Sections 3.4.1, 3.4.3, 3.4.4 this Plan (1) This Plan (2) Sections 3.4.1, 3.4.3, 3.4.4 this Plan; 2018/19 and 2021/2022 pre- 10-4 determined to be significant turtle nesting habitat by surveys required by condition 10-3; (3) specify the details of the methodology of monitoring of the nesting turtle population in the proposal area and offshore islands, including nesting adults and hatchlings, during the species-specific reproductive period, which is to include (but not be limited to): a. identification of the species of turtles nesting on the beaches; b. identification of the abundance and the distribution of adult tracks on the nesting beaches; c. collection of data on the health of the nesting habitat; d. collection of data on hatchling orientation; and e. measurements on the intensity and extent of light sources visible from nesting beaches.
-(4) include a commitment to annually compare cumulative results against the baseline assessment (Pendoley Environmental 2019, Mardie Salt Project Marine Turtle construction survey Reports; pre-construction and operation Illumination Plans (3) a.
+Condition Condition Plan Reference Demonstration of how the plan addresses No. condition requirements and key commitments 10-1 (2) The proponent shall implement the proposal to meet the following environmental outcome: (2) no adverse impact to marine turtle behaviour on offshore islands as a result of project attributable light Sections 3.4.1, 3.4.3, 3.4.4 this Plan The proponent has committed to undertaking annual monitoring of ma turtle behaviour and artificial light or mainland and offshore islands to det any adverse impact to marine turtle behaviour as a result of project attributable light.
+10-4 Prior to the commencement of operations the proponent shall submit to the CEO a Marine Turtle Monitoring Program.
+This plan shall: (1) when implemented, substantiate that the outcome required by condition 10-1(2) is being met; (2) when implemented, determine whether artificial light emissions are influencing nesting and mis-orientation or disorientation of turtles on the offshore islands (including but not limited to Long and Sholl islands), and any areas determined to be significant turtle nesting habitat by surveys required by condition 10-3; (3) specify the details of the methodology of monitoring of the nesting turtle population in the proposal area and offshore islands, including nesting adults and hatchlings, during the species-specific reproductive period, which is to include (but not be limited to): a. identification of the species of turtles nesting on the beaches; b. identification of the abundance and the distribution of adult tracks on the nesting beaches; c. collection of data on the health of the nesting habitat; d. collection of data on hatchling orientation; and e. measurements on the intensity and extent of light sources visible from nesting beaches.
+(4) include a commitment to annually compare cumulative results against the baseline assessment (Pendoley Environmental 2019, Mardie Salt Project Marine Turtle Monitoring Program 2018/2019.
+Rev 0, Report No. RP-59001); This Plan Sections 3.4.1, 3.4.3, 3.4.4 this Plan; 2018/19, 2021/2022 and 2022/23 pre- construction survey Reports; pre- construction and operation Illumination Plans a.
 Section 3.4.1, 3.4.2 b.
 Section 3.4.1 c.
-Section 3.4.2 d.
+Section 3.4.1 c.
 Section 3.4.3 e.
-Section 3.4.4 (4) Section 4 this Plan (2018/19, 2021/22, 2022/23 baseline assessments)
+Section 3.4.4 Section 3.5.2, Section 4 and Section 5 of this Plan (2018/19, Adequately addressed in the Plan.
+Plan confirms monitoring will be undertaken at island and mainland nesting habitat and that results will be compared to baseline data annually.
+The proponent has prepared an Illumination Plan that outlines measures to reduce light to nesting habitat and commits to updating this plan and undertaking mitigation and management actions should any adverse impacts be detected from project attributable lighting.